APPENDIX "C"

 hydration

-C3.7.1 Madam Justice Smith must have been aware of the
+C3.7.1 Justice Smith was aware of the

 controversies concerning the withdrawal of assisted nutrition and hydration